-The three tables are not immediately visible and are only accessed by selecting individual features from the spatial layers.
+The three tables are not immediately visible, and are only accessed by selecting individual features from the spatial layers.
 The tables contain added information that is related to features in the spatial layers.
-This added information includes "primary attributes" described in this handbook and associated information.
-For example, an area of woodland in the AREAS spatial layer could have approximately two to four associated species, each of which would be recorded as a separate entry in the related table AREASDATA.
+These pieces of added information include "primary attributes" described in this handbook and associated information.
+For example, an area of woodland in the AREAS spatial layer may have ~two to four associated species, each of which would be recorded as a separate entry in the related table.
 See Part B of the handbook for further technical information.